All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Winner: Diet and Exercise for pure affordability, but the calculation becomes more complex when factoring in success rates and long-term sustainability.

 Diet and exercise represents the most affordable option with monthly costs ranging from $50-$200.
-However, the low long-term success rate means many individuals cycle through multiple attempts, potentially spending $1,000-$3,000 over several years with limited sustained results.
+But the low long-term success rate means many individuals cycle through multiple attempts, potentially spending $1,000-$3,000 over several years with limited sustained results.

 GLP-1 medications require substantial monthly investment ($200-$1,500) but demonstrate superior success rates compared to lifestyle interventions alone.
 When insurance covers these medications, patient costs drop to $25-$100 monthly, making them highly cost-effective.
 The key consideration is duration of treatment, as most patients require 12-24 months of therapy.